 1. Get a norwegian SIM card without D-Number!

-Mycall is the only mobile operator in Norway that provides SIM cards without D-number, so this is a good place to start!
+Mycall is the only mobile operator in Norway that provides SIM cards without D-number.
+You can go to any kiosk (7 eleven or Narversen) and get your SIM card.

 Mycall can also help you to navigate through the jungle of stuff you need to fix when you first arrive.